erictelkkala/FullStackOpenProject-FrontEnd/README.md

 # Notes:

 - The Vite dev tool likes to fetch data from the back-end multiple times when loading the page, this is fixed when running in prod build
+- IntelliJ IDEA has a bug where it gives an error when using Redux Toolkit with TypeScript, see: [https://youtrack.jetbrains.com/issue/WEB-42559](https://youtrack.jetbrains.com/issue/WEB-42559) & [https://youtrack.jetbrains.com/issue/WEB-46527](https://youtrack.jetbrains.com/issue/WEB-46527)